-On 31 October 2011, a baby girl born in Manila, the capital of the Philippines, was chosen by the United Nations (UN) to symbolically represent the 7 billionth person on earth.
-To mark this global-population milestone, 31 October was named Seven Billion Day, but with a billion people reported to be going hungry at that time, debates were rekindled about whether the Earth could support so many people.
+n October 31, 2011, a baby girl born in Manila, the capital of the Philippines, was chosen by the United Nations (UN) to symbolically represent the 7 billionth person on earth.
+To mark this global-population milestone, October 31st was named Seven Billion Day, but with a billion people reported to be going hungry at that time, debates were rekindled about whether the Earth could support so many people.